hamouda007/common-js-bundle/README.md

 ```

 ## Getting Started
+### Twig
 Javascript blocks can be configured directly from your twig templates using the following functions
 ```twig
 {{ js_sdk_add_block(sdk_name, sdk_block_name, at_sdk_block_name, before_at_sdk_block_name, override_params) }}
 {{ js_sdk_output(sdk_name, override_params) }}
 ```
+`at_sdk_block_name` can be `"false"` (note this is a string) which will result in the function returning the javascript for you to insert.
+You may which to track a click event for example when a user clicks a link instead of in the main tracking code.

 You can duplicate an SDK block in its current state at any point in the Twig template
 ```twig